-Technique selection
+••• Technique selection

-FAST surgery vs. two-stage surgery
+• Baha FAST surgery vs. two-stage surgery

 The surgeon will decide to use either the FAST or two-stage procedure.
-This decision is based on several factors including the thickness and quality of the cortical bone as well as the patient's age.
-FAST surgery is performed in one stage, and the procedure involves placing an implant with a pre-mounted abutment.
-Generally, FAST surgery is recommended for patients with good bone quality and thickness greater than 3 mm.
-Two-stage surgery is generally recommended for patients with compromised or soft bone, irradiated bone, bone thickness less than 3 mm, special-needs patients (e.g. mentally or physically compromised) or in conjunction with other surgery (e.g. acoustic neuroma removal).
+This decision is based on several factors, including the thickness and quality of the cortical bone as well as the patient's age.
+Generally, FAST surgery is recommended for patients with good bone quality and thickness greater than 3mm.
+Two-stage surgery is generally recommended for for patients with compromised or soft bone, irradiated bone, bone thickness less than 3mm, special-needs patients (e.g. mentally or physically compromised) or in conjunction with other surgery (e.g. Acoustic Neuroma removal).

-Children
+• Children

-For children with bone thickness of 3-4 mm, factors such as patient age, developmental delay and bone quality may warrant the more conservative two-stage procedure.
-Children with cortical bone thickness > 4 mm could be considered for FAST surgery.
+For children with bone thickness of 3-4mm, factors such as patient age, developmental delay and bone quality may warrant the more conservative two-stage procedure.
+Children with cortical bone thickness greater than 4mm (typically those older than nine years of age) could be considered for FAST surgery.

 The timing of the second stage of surgery depends on the thickness and quality of the bone encountered at stage one.
-The poorer the bone quality, the longer the time between stage one and two.
-As age and bone thickness increase, inter-stage interval may decrease.
-Children with a cortical bone thickness of < 3 mm can require more than the usual 3-6 month inter-stage interval.
+With poorer bone quality, a longer interval between stage one and two may be needed.
+As age and bone thickness increase, the inter-stage interval may decrease.
+Children with a cortical bone thickness of less than 3mm may require more than the usual 3-6 month inter-stage interval.

-When children undergo Baha surgery, general anaesthesia is often used.
-When selecting the surgical technique, the potential to avoid a second anaesthetic should be evaluated against the safety profile for FAST surgery.
+When children undergo Baha surgery, general anesthesia is often used.
+When selecting the surgical technique, the potential to avoid a second anesthetic should be evaluated against the safety profile for FAST surgery.

 A key consideration for children with hearing loss is the importance of early auditory input to avoid compromising their language development.
-Since there is a slightly higher rate of implant loss in children, placing a sleeper implant is recommended in order to reduce the time between the potential loss of an implant and hearing being restored.
+Since there is a slightly higher rate of implant loss in children,^{2,3} placing a sleeper implant is recommended.4 A sleeper implant reduces the time between the potential implant loss and restoration of access to hearing.

-In the United States and Canada, the placement of a bone-anchored implant is contraindicated in children below the age of 5.
+In the United States and Canada, the placement of a bone-anchored implant is indicated in children age five years and older.